2019, Mar 15, Fri — 2019, Jun 10, Mon

-bauhaus imaginista narrates the international histories of the Bauhaus.
-Since its foundation in 1919, the school was in contact with other avant-garde movements worldwide. bauhaus imaginista proposes a rereading of the Bauhaus as a cosmopolitan project with global resonances: A major exhibition and two conferences trace transnational relations, correspondences, and narratives of migration, going beyond the years the Bauhaus was active as a school (until 1933).
+Since its foundation in 1919, the Bauhaus was in contact with other avant-garde movements worldwide. bauhaus imaginista proposes a rereading of the Bauhaus as a cosmopolitan project with global resonances: A major exhibition and two conferences trace transnational relations, correspondences, and narratives of migration, going beyond the years the Bauhaus was active as a school (until 1933).
 For the first time, the project tracks the translation of Bauhaus concepts into different political and geographical contexts.

 The title bauhaus imaginista hints at the imaginative possibilities which were opened up by the Bauhaus, and the multilayered interpretations that the term still denotes today.
 Between archival findings and contemporary contributions, the project translates the historical perspective into a set of contemporary questions: How, in the spirit of the Bauhaus, might culture be reimagined as a social project today?
 What kinds of institutions would such a project need?
 And in what ways does the Bauhaus still stimulate visionary practices and discourses today?